 CPS and COVID-19

-As the COVID-19 pandemic continues to up-end many aspects of daily life, the Census Bureau continues to collect monthly Current Population Survey (CPS) data.
-At time of writing, the Bureau of Labor Statistics (BLS) has not indicated that data releases will be delayed or interrupted as a result of the current public health crisis.
-IPUMS CPS will continue to process data as quickly as possible.
-Updates will be provided to registered IPUMS CPS users via email; follow @ipums on Twitter for the latest data release information.
+As the COVID-19 pandemic up-ended many aspects of daily life, the Census Bureau continued to collect monthly Current Population Survey (CPS) data.
+Data releases continued largely without delay or interruption.
+IPUMS CPS also continued to process data as quickly as possible.
+Updates were provided to registered IPUMS CPS users via email and via @ipums on Twitter.

-Beginning with March of 2020, the BLS is releasing supplementary information about the impact of the COVID-19 pandemic on collection and processing of the data underlying the monthly Employment Situation news release (referred to hereafter as the impact statement).
-Information relevant to CPS data will be summarized here with links to the original documentation.
-As the situation evolves, this page will be updated with pandemic-related news about CPS data collection and processing.
+Beginning with March of 2020 and continuing through March 2021, the BLS released supplementary information about the impact of the COVID-19 pandemic on collection and processing of the data underlying the monthly Employment Situation news release (referred to hereafter as the impact statement).
+Information relevant to CPS data is summarized here with links to the original documentation.
+This page was updated with pandemic-related news about CPS data collection and processing from March of 2020 through September of 2022.

 General Data Collection